 The Company's leases as lessee in its Defense segment provide for variable lease payments that are based on changes in the Consumer Price Index.
 As lessor, the Company's primary lease also provides for variable lease payments that are based on changes in the Consumer Price Index, as well as on increases in costs of insurance, real estate taxes, and utilities related to the leased space.
-Generally, all of the Company's lease contracts provide for options to extend and terminate them.
-The majority of lease terms of the Company's lease contracts reflect extension options, while none reflect termination options.
+Generally, all of the Company's lease contracts include options for extensions and early terminations.
+The majority of lease terms of the Company's lease contracts recognized on the balance sheet reflect extension options, while none reflect early termination options.